Chapter 13:

 Rei’s gaze hardened.

-If I can skip a fight… my chances to win the tournament raise.
+If I can skip a fight, my chances to win the tournament raise.
 I can’t miss this.

-“What's the bonus trial?” a voice asked.
+“What's the bonus trial?” he asked.

 “Simple, find the crystal in the next zone” Sarutobi said, pointing to a distant darkness that swallowed the horizon.